 Once you’re in the water, you are completely surrounded by seals.
 They will either be relaxing on the surface or swimming around you, often performing lightning-fast underwater acrobatics.
 Sometimes all you will see is a trail of bubbles left in the seal’s wake.
 As long as you do not harass the seals in any way, they will simply treat you with curiosity.

 It is an experience for anyone, including for people who have never snorkelled before.
 The snorkelling is done in the shallow waters around the Island, which are usually quite sheltered, and there are no large sharks present in the area.

 The tours run from August to June (weather permitting), but the best time to go is from November through to May.
 When you dive with Animal Ocean, all of the diving gear is provided at the dive centre, so you don’t even need to bring any gear.

 Cost: SA Residents: R90 per person (without a WILD card); Internationals: R350 per person

 Gate Times: 06:00 to 19:00 in summer, & 07:00 to 18:00 in winter

 Probably the most isolated and wildest part of the Cape Peninsula is the Cape Point Nature Reserve.
 When you enter the reserve, you really feel like you have left the city of Cape Town far behind.
 The fynbos stretches unbroken from one coast of the Peninsula to the other.

 The weather here can be incredibly unpredictable, as in one beach could be sunny, but the Point itself could be covered in mist or it could be raining over the Plateau.
+Partially because it’s the site where our two oceans meet!
 But this unpredictable nature of the weather is part of the reason why Cape Point is still as wild as it is.